SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

   2. Modules

-     A more detailed with than the Dashboard.
-Here you can see a list of all components of Simulator Controller and their current health state.
+     A more detailed view than the Dashboard, since a list of **all** components of Simulator Controller and their current health state will be shown here.
 In the "Information" column, you will get a short summary of the current state of operation, but you will also see detailed error messages here, when a component is in a critical state.

   3. Team Session